Lebanese Garlic Sauce, Toum

 Step 2: In the bowl of a food processor, process the garlic and salt, stopping to scrape down the bowl of the processor several times.

 Step 4: Keep adding the oil slowly, then in a slow steady stream.
 The garlic will begin to take on a slight creaminess as it accepts the oil correctly, then more and more creaminess as you dribble in more oil.
-When the oil is introduced too quickly or too much at once, it is more difficult for the emulsion to take.
-When this happens, the mixture becomes liquid that looks like garlic coated with oil, rather than a thick creamy sauce.
+When the oil is introduced too quickly or too much at once, the mixture becomes a liquid that looks like garlic coated with oil, rather than a thick creamy sauce.
 Adding the oil takes a bit of a long time, but patience will yield results!

 How to make this Lebanese garlic sauce recipe without a food processor.